 1. Official Announcements.
-Official announcements shall be made in an appropriate publication of the Society or in such a manner as the Executive Committee may direct.
+Official announcements shall be made in an appropriate publication of the Society, the Forum web site, or in such a manner as the Executive Committee may direct.

 a.
 The Forum shall publish a Newsletter and distribute it electronically to all members of the Forum and the Council.
 The Newsletter shall carry the Annual Report of the Chair, articles of interest to the Members, and letters and comments from Members of the Forum.

 b.
 The Editor of the Newsletter shall be elected by majority vote of the Executive Committee for a term of three years.
 The performance of the Editor of the Newsletter shall be reviewed by the Executive Committee after completion of his or her second year.

 ARTICLE XI — PROCEDURE FOR AMENDING THE BYLAWS

 Proposals for amendment of these Bylaws may be made by the Council, by the Society Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Forum.
 However a proposal for an amendment is initiated, it must be reviewed by the Society Governance Committee and approved by Council before further action can be taken.